EugeneIgnatov/Formulator/README.md

 # Formulator

-- This app helps dietians to calcualte baby formula
+- This app helps dietitians to calculate baby formula